5 Retail Strategies Retailers Must Commit to Master

 To discover new things.

-To succeed in this punishing time, you must go beyond being involved in your business and commit to mastering five strategies.
+To succeed today, you must go beyond being involved in your business and commit to mastering five strategies.

 Five retail strategies retailers must commit to in order to attract, convert, and retain customers: